-All of the Securities are publicly traded on a stock exchange.
-Most of the contracts to purchase Securities deposited initially in a Trust are expected to settle in one business day (or as otherwise may be required by the 1934 Act), in the ordinary manner for such Securities.
+All of the Securities are publicly traded either on a stock exchange or in the over-the-counter market (see Risk Factors-Foreign Securities).
+The contracts to purchase Securities deposited initially in the Trust are expected to settle in one business day (or as otherwise may be required by the 1934 Act), in the ordinary manner for such Securities.

-Each Trust consists of such Securities as may continue to be held from time to time in a Trust pursuant to the provisions of the Indenture (including the provisions with respect to the deposit into a Trust of Securities in connection with the sale of additional Units to the public) together with undistributed income therefrom and undistributed and uninvested cash realized from the disposition of Securities.
-See Administration of the Trusts-Accounts and Distributions; Trust Supervision.
+The Trust consists of such Securities as may continue to be held from time to time in the Trust pursuant to the provisions of the Indenture (including the provisions with respect to the deposit into the Trust of Securities in connection with the sale of additional Units to the public) together with undistributed income therefrom and undistributed and uninvested cash realized from the disposition of Securities.
+See Administration of the Trust-Accounts and Distributions; Trust Supervision.

 Neither the Sponsor nor the Trustee shall be liable in any way for any default, failure or defect in any of the Securities.
 However, in the event that any contract for the purchase of Securities fails, the Sponsor may seek to purchase replacement Securities in accordance with the Indenture.
-See Administration of the Trusts-Trust Supervision.
+See Administration of the Trust-Trust Supervision.

-Because certain of the Securities from time to time may be sold, or their percentage may be reduced under certain limited circumstances (see also Structure and Offering and Fixed Portfolio), or because Securities may be distributed in redemption of Units, no assurance can be given that a Trust will retain for any length of time its present size.
-See Redemption; Administration of the Trusts-Amendment and Termination.
-For Holders who do not redeem their Units, investments in Units of a Trust will be liquidated on the fixed date specified under Termination Date in a Trust's Summary of Essential Information section, and may be liquidated sooner if the net asset value of the Trust falls below that specified under Minimum Value of the Trust set forth in a Trust's Summary of Essential Information section.
+Because certain of the Securities from time to time may be sold, or their percentage may be reduced under certain limited circumstances (see also Structure and Offering and Fixed Portfolio), or because Securities may be distributed in redemption of Units, no assurance can be given that the Trust will retain for any length of time its present size.
+See Redemption; Administration of the Trust-Amendment and Termination.
+For Holders who do not redeem their Units, investments in Units of the Trust will be liquidated on the fixed date specified under Termination Date in the Summary of Essential Information, and may be liquidated sooner if the net asset value of the Trust falls below that specified under Minimum Value of the Trust set forth in the Summary of Essential Information.
 See Risk Factors.